Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Perhaps, the club's signature moment came on Jan.
 21, 2012, when Heil was one of four goalscorers in an emphatic 4-1 home victory against the eventual champions SV Sandhausen.
 Nevertheless, despite having a goal differential of plus-4, SV Darmstadt 98 only managed 14th place.
 The notable defeat came late in the season on Apr.
 14, 2012.
 Despite playing a man advantage due to a 50-minute red card from Alban Ramaj, SV Darmstadt 08 could not overturn a deficit as it lost 2-1 FC Carl Jeiss Zena, one of the three clubs relegated at season's end.

 Runjaic guided the club back to the third division but left on Sept.
-2, 2012, to accept the job at MSV Duisburg.
+2, 2012, to become the MSV Duisburg manager.
 His replacement Jürgen Seeberger lasted just over three months as the club sank to 20th place.
 On Dec.
 17, 2012, SV Darmstadt 98 fired Seeberger after a 3-0 loss at Preußen Münster.
 The new manager was a journeyman player whose career included stints at Eintracht Braunschweig and FC Köln.

 Dirk Schuster became the club's manager on Dec.
 28, 2012.
 Schuster had recently coach Stuttgarter Kickers.
 Now, the goal for SV Darmstadt 98 was to avoid relegation as the club languished in 20th place.
 Including its season-opening result on July 21, 2012, against SpVgg Unterhaching, SV Darmstadt 98 recorded six scoreless draws.